ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 For example, `192.168.100.14/24` represents the IPv4 address, `192.168.100.14`, and its associated routing prefix `192.168.100.0`, or equivalently, its subnet mask `255.255.255.0` (which has 24 leading 1-bits).

-The first IP address is always reserved for the gateway in the Washington, D.C. (*WDC*), Dallas (*DAL*), and Frankfurt (*FRA04* and *FRA05*) colocations (colo).
-The second and third IP addresses are reserved for gateway high-availability (HA) in only the WDC colo.
+The first IP address is always reserved for the gateway in the Washington, D.C. (*WDC04*), Dallas (*DAL13*), and Frankfurt (*FRA04* and *FRA05*) colocations (colo).
+The second and third IP addresses are reserved for gateway high-availability (HA) in only the WDC04 colo.
 The subnet address and subnet broadcast address are reserved in both colos.
 {: important}

 To create a new subnet, complete the following steps: